12-Factor AgentOps

 When a workflow works, package it.
 Make it repeatable.
 Make it shareable.

-In Gas Town, these are "formulas," workflow templates that encode proven approaches.
+In my orchestration setup, these are "formulas," workflow templates that encode proven approaches.
 Need to add a new API endpoint with tests?
 There's a formula for that.
 Need to refactor a module with backward compatibility?
 Formula.
-The packaging is what turns individual skill into organizational capability.
-One person figures it out, everyone benefits.
+Once one person figures it out, the playbook is reusable.

 The 40% Rule

 Both humans and AI fall off a cliff when overloaded.
-Not gradual decline.
-A cliff.
+Not gradual decline; a hard drop.

 For AI agents, the threshold is around 40% of their context window.
 Beyond that, hallucinations spike and reasoning degrades.
-Chroma's research confirmed this isn't paranoia.
-It's measurable.
+Chroma's research showed the degradation is measurable; 40% is where I set my line.

-• Start fresh with each new workflow phase to maintain peak performance
+- Start fresh with each new workflow phase

 I've watched agents produce perfect code at 30% context, then produce confident garbage at 60%.
+(I merged three of those before I learned to check.)
 The failure isn't obvious.
 The code still looks right.
 It compiles.
 It might even pass some tests.
 But the logic is wrong in ways that take longer to debug than rewriting from scratch.
-The 40% rule exists because I've been on the wrong side of that cliff too many times.
+The 40% Rule exists because I've been on the wrong side of that cliff too many times.

 The Origin